DoctorEww/software-assurance/AssuranceCase/UserAuth/readme.md

   Further, the application uses [Zxcvbn](https://github.com/dropbox/zxcvbn) to measure password strength per the user's input, but also as a means to ensure passwords are effectively hashed to mitigate collisions.

   There is a gap in the assurance required to reduce doubts per the strength of the password.
-To meet assurance needs, the password must require special characters outside the 0 and last politions, as well as at least one special, upper, and lower characters.
+To meet assurance needs, the password must require special characters outside the first and last politions, as well as at least one special, upper, and lower characters.
 * E2: *Source Code Review: Salt* -
 * E3: *Hardware Randomness Library* – The BitWarden Desktop Application pulls bytes from Node's crypto library for salt.
 Bytes are generated psuedorandomly and it does not mention how or where, only that a entropy requirement must be hit before it will return a value. ![Node claims that the generation is cryptographically strong.](https://nodejs.org/api/crypto.html#crypto_crypto_randombytes_size_callback)
 * E4: *2FA Policy Review*